stevedekorte/ActorKit/README.txt

 	NSLog(@"request 1 returned %i bytes", (int)[future1 length]);
 	NSLog(@"request 2 returned %i bytes", (int)[future2 length]);

-	// We just did a coordinated interaction between three threads
+	// We just did a safe, coordinated interaction between three threads
 	// by only adding two tokens and with no state machines or callbacks

 Notes: